Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Algorithm and guarantees

 \subsection{Algorithm description}

 Given the regularity projection oracle \eqref{eq: projectionOracle}, AVPG is displayed as Algorithm \ref{alg: avg}.
-Each iteration of AVPG consists of three steps: (i) a choice of step size, (ii) a projection step, and (iii) an averaging step.
+Each iteration of AVPG consists of three steps: (i) a choice of step size, (ii) a projected gradient step, and (iii) an averaging step.
 Note that the initial iterate is assumed to lie in $\conset$, which is merely for convenience as the projection ensures this property for all future iterates.

-\paragraph{The role of step size} Per our choice of step size, AVPG runs in periods of length $ t_0 $.
+\paragraph{The role of step size and period $t_0$} Per our choice of step size, AVPG runs in periods of length $ t_0 $.
 Within each period, we average the projected solution $ V_t $ with the previous iterate $X_t$; at the end of the period, the iterate is set to $ V_t $ without averaging.
 By sub-additivity of rank, the rank of the iterate is always bounded by $rt_0$.
-The boundedness of rank is beneficial both computationally and theoretically.
+The boundedness of rank is desirable both computationally and theoretically.
 Computationally, the boundedness of the rank benefits (i) the storage of the iterate, and (ii) the time in computing the gradient and projection oracle under certain structure of $A_i$.
-Theoretically, the boundedness of the rank enables us to use the relaxed RSC/RSM condition to prove guarantees as those properties are restricted to low rank matrices.
+Theoretically, the bounded rank enables us to use the approximate RSC/RSM condition to prove guarantees as those properties are restricted to low rank matrices. \ld{defer the discussion of t0 infinity later}

+It is tempting to set $t_0=1$, in which case there is no averaging step and AVPG reduces to PG.
+However, this choice of $t_0$ destroys the additional leeway provided by the averaging step, which is crucial for establishing theoretical guarantees as we explain next.
+In Theorem \ref{thm: mainthm2}, we require $t_0$ to be on the order $\bigO(\condn\log\condn)$.

 \paragraph{The role of averaging}